bomberstudios/noteplan-backlinks/README.md

 # NotePlan Backlinks

-This script automates the creation of backlinks between NotePlan notes and calendar entries.
+This script automates the creation of backlinks between NotePlan notes (including calendar entries).

 Disclaimer: I take absolutely no responsibility for any data loss.
 I assume you have backups, and know that running random code from the internet against your valuable data is generally considered a bad idea.
 Having said that, I use this with my own data and it _seems_ to work 🤞